flashlightministries/oilforlight/_posts/2016-03-16-scoffers-claim.md

 comments: true
 ---

 > Now faith is the substance of things hoped for, the evidence of things not seen.
 For by it the elders obtained a good report.
-Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear.
+Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear (Hebrews 11:1-3 KJV).
->
-> -- Hebrews 11:1-3 KJV

 A new paper published in Nature seems to speak with authority when it declares, "This skull represents a previously unknown species that is the sister taxon to Archosauriformes and which fills a major morphological gap in understanding of early archosauriform evolution."